 The Trust's interest rate risk is primarily attributable to its return on investments in mortgages relative to its resources to fund the mortgages.
-As described in note 6, units are redeemable by the unit holders upon 30 days' notice.
+As described in note 7, units are redeemable by the unit holders upon 30 days' notice.
 A significant rise in interest rates may cause unit holders to redeem their Units and could cause a shortfall in funds available to meet such redemptions.
 The Trust charges a 1% prepayment penalty on redemptions made prior to the first anniversary from the units' issuance.

-As at December 31, 2018, all of the Trust's investments in mortgages have a fixed rate of return, therefore an increase or decrease in interest rates would not have had an impact on the Trust's net income.
-A 0.25% increase or decrease in the interest rates with all other variables held constant would increase or decrease the Trust's income by approximately \$50,499 (2017 - \$38,685) arising from income generated on the Trust's cash deposits.
+As at December 31, 2018, all the Trust Mortgage investments had a fixed rate of return, therefore an increase or decrease in interest rates would not have had an impact on the Trust' net income.
+A 0.25% increase or decrease in the interest rates with all other variables held constant would increase or decrease the Trust's income by approximately \$20,412 (2017 - \$20,967) arising from income generated on the trusts cash deposits.

-Notes to Consolidated Financial Statements (Tabular amounts expressed in Canadian dollars, unless otherwise indicated)
+Notes to Consolidated Financial Statements (Tabular amounts expressed in United States dollars, unless otherwise indicated)